 No matter what the market conditions have been since I founded this service back in March 2013, I've kept the faith about how the right tech investments can change your life.

-Just a few days ago, I got a note from a colleague who happened upon a clip of me as a guest on FOX Business News in 2013.
+Just a few days ago, I got a note from a colleague who happened upon a clip of me as a guest on FOX Business Network in 2013.
 There I was pounding the table that investing in tech is the best way to make sure you have enough money to retire.